HacAtac/HacAtac/README.md

 - 📝 I regularly write articles on [https://www.linkedin.com/in/jordan-hackworth-898205217/](https://www.linkedin.com/in/jordan-hackworth-898205217/)

-- 💬 Ask me about any **Front-End or Back-End help or any collaboration oppurtunities!**
+- 💬 Ask me about any **Front-End or Back-End help or any collaboration oppurtunities!!**

 - 📫 How to reach me **jhack00@icloud.com, (512)779-1870, https://www.linkedin.com/in/jordan-hackworth-898205217/**